JeremyWildsmith/JevaEngineSrc/README.md

 - Uses Eclipse Project Files
 - Check out solution, add the individual projects into a single work-space.
 They should compile fine.
+- JevaEngine is currently transitioning to a maven build system to maximize portability of project.
+Until then, you will need to use Eclipse.